qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Request connect token

-This [Connect Token Create Endpoint]-call can be used to request a [Connect Token], see [Request connect token request].
+This [Connect Token Create Endpoint]-call can be used to request a [Connect Token][Definitions Connect Token], see [Request connect token request].

 The request results in a [State Handled Event] and/or [State Handled Callback] with a matching connection url whenever the connect token was used to create a [Connection][Definitions Connection].

 ### Register connect token

-This [Connect Token Create Endpoint]-call can be used to register a [Connect Token], see [Register connect token request].
+This [Connect Token Create Endpoint]-call can be used to register a [Connect Token][Definitions Connect Token], see [Register connect token request].

 The request results in a [State Handled Event] and/or [State Handled Callback] with a matching connection url whenever the connect token was used to create a [Connection][Definitions Connection].